stano45/p4containerflow/README.md

 # P4ContainerFlow

 This is the repository for the Google Summer of Code project [P4-Enabled Container Migration in Kubernetes](https://summerofcode.withgoogle.com/programs/2024/projects/sYbpOJhD).

-The project is actively being worked on.
+For more information about the project, please refer to the [final report](REPORT.md).

 ## Table of Contents
 - [P4ContainerFlow](#p4containerflow)